SharafatKarim/blog-site/posts/2022/archlinux-install/index.md

 I'll be using 4 partition.
 A separate home partition.
 It'll allow me to keep the home partition even if I reinstall or change distro.

+> **Fun fact**
+>
-> **Fun fact:** Once I downloaded the same file in firefox in 3 differnent Linux distro
+> Once I downloaded the same file (using firefox) in 3 differnent Linux distro (like, 10% here, 70% there and rest in another distro).
+It was possible because of same home partition.
+But things may go ugly if you install a distro with different desktop manager, such as, plasma or gnome or, a distro with different package (like firefox 89 and firefox 108)